kartik-venugopal/kartik-venugopal/README.md

 ### Hello ! 👋

-I'm Kartik Venugopal, a passionate software developer with a strong background in back-end Java programming and a recently acquired obsession with Swift :)
+I'm Kartik Venugopal, a software developer with a background in back-end Java programming and a recently acquired obsession with Swift :)

 ### My interests ###